Samsung Galaxy S24 review: all about AI

 I’ve spent a little time with an Amber Yellow handset, which can appear gold, beige or peach depending on the lighting; it’s subtle rather than attention-grabbing, as is the Cobalt Violet model.
 Marble Gray and Onyx Black are much subtler, and sure to sell in higher numbers.
 My review unit was the latter.
 All will do an excellent job of disguising fingerprint marks.
 The Samsung web store has a few extra colours set aside as exclusives, though I’ve not seen them in person.

 This is a very compact phone.
-The Android world largely sees 6.5in to 6.8in as a screen size sweet spot, with only the Google Pixel 8 and Asus Zenfone 10 really matching it for both size and flagship-grade specs.
-That makes the Galaxy S24 an easy pick anyone wanting the most pocket-friendly device possible.
+The Android world largely sees 6.5in to 6.8in as a screen size sweet spot, with the Google Pixel 9 going 0.1in larger.
+The Asus Zenfone 10 might match it for both size and flagship-grade specs, but it’s very much in its twilight years.
+That makes the Galaxy S24 an easy pick anyone wanting the most pocket-friendly device possible and isn’t interested in checking out Apple’s latest offerings.

 Screen & sound: bezels banished